 I like to use the deeper ReceptXtenders for the rough-in phase on existing outlet boxes.
 That way whoever installs the back splash will have to cut around my box.
 After the back splash is finished I change the extenders to the proper depth.
-Too often it has happened where I get called in after the back splash is installed and have to make the holes in the wall bigger.
-I had to buy a RotoZip tool and diamond bits so I can trim the tile and stone on kitchen counter back splashes.

 The ReceptXtenders do a good job of supporting the electrical outlet or switch so that the devices are even with the finished wall.
 After the wall is finished you could also use box extenders instead to fill in the gap and support the wiring device.